jieyouxu/Haskell-Notes/docs/1-foundation/notes.md

 - A *head* (a *lambda*)
 - A *body*

 And is applied to an *argument*, which is an input value.
+Hereafter a lambda abstraction will be referred to as a "*lambda*" or an "*abstraction*" for brevity.

 !!! note "Abstraction"
     An **abstraction** is built from a **head** and a **body**.